 Debit card is much like a credit card and it lets you instantly share money with checking account as well.
+Moreover, many customers have been wondering if it is possible to transfer money from one debit card to another account and we are here to give you the answer!

 Connect your TransferWise for easy transfer of payments